Manuals

 Download our simple automatic KLANG Dante Discovery tool for MAC OS to find out the fixed IP address.

-Unzip and Go to either Windows or Mac folder depending on the operating system used.
+Unzip and go to either Windows or Mac folder depending on the operating system used.

 • For Windows: Run KLANGDanteDiscoveryWIN.bat